Pink (Aerosmith song)

-Chart positions

-The song reached No. 27 on the Billboard Hot 100, No. 38 in the United Kingdom, and No. 19 in Latvia.
-It also topped the Mainstream Rock Tracks chart for four weeks.

 Music video

 The music video for the song used CGI to morph characters' faces to other bodies.
 A variety of random characters mixed in with band members moving towards the camera, morphing into different characters in the process (e.g., Joe Perry as a centaur, Brad Whitford as a little boy, Steven Tyler as a skeleton, and a boy dressed as the Easter Bunny).
 The video premiered on November 11, 1997, and was directed by Doug Nichol.

 Two versions of the music video exist.
 In the uncensored version, there is a woman dressed in a blue jumpsuit walking towards the camera.
 For a brief second, the top, unzipped portion of the jumpsuit is pulled away, revealing her right breast.
 There is another instance where a woman's breasts are briefly fully revealed when a woman, painted blue and green, does a pirouette.

 The uncensored version caused minor controversy and several television networks required Nichol to censor the video for daytime airings.
 As a result, the edited version censored the pirouette scene.
-The clean version also shows Tyler and Perry presented as a two-headed man and only the coverup portion of the breast reveal scene is present.
+The censored version also shows Tyler and Perry presented as a two-headed man and only the coverup portion of the breast reveal scene is present.